 Workplace accidents happen every day in Florida and all over the U.S. The Bureau of Labor Statistics reports that 2.8 million nonfatal injuries and illnesses were reported by private industry employers in 2019.
-Some industries, including construction, manufacturing, oil and gas, and transportation, are more prone to work injuries.
+Some industries, including construction, manufacturing, oil, and gas, and transportation, are more prone to work injuries.
 Every employee in Florida deserves compensation after being injured or suffering an illness due to the nature of their work.
 A work injury can cause pain and suffering, loss of income, and job loss.
+To make sure you receive the compensation you are entitled to under the law, contact a Coral Springs workers’ compensation lawyer for help with your claim.

 Table of Contents